mariosotil/river-framework/README.md

 - Version 0.2.6
   - Working on `org.riverframework.wrapper.domino` memory management
-  - Creation of an objects pool
+  - Creation of an object pool
 - Version 0.3
   - Relation between documents (1..\*, \*..\*) using graphs
   - Examples in Java, SSJS, XPages and LotusScript